gisce/hookshub/README.md

 The required variables are:
 ```
-$vhost_path   - Contains the path to the virtualhost (target path to build)
+$VHOST_PATH     - Contains the path to the virtualhost (target path to build)
-$github_token - Your github_token required to OAuth with GitHub
+$GITHUB_TOKEN   - Your github_token required to OAuth with GitHub
-$gitlab_token - Your github_token required to OAuth with GitLab
+$GITLAB_TOKEN   - Your github_token required to OAuth with GitLab
+$ACTION_TIMEOUT - Timeout for the spawned processes
 ```

 A defaults file for the environment variables is required in order to instanciate the `listener` class.